-You should configure at least one static route, a default route, that points to your gateway.
-However, you may configure multiple static routes if you have multiple gateway routers, each of which should receive packets destined for a different subset of IP addresses.
+Configure at least one static route, a default route, that points to your gateway.
+If you have multiple gateway routers, each of which should receive packets destined for a different subset of IP addresses, configure multiple static routes.

 To determine which route a packet will be subject to, the FortiVoice Gateway compares the packet's destination IP address to those of the static routes and forwards the packet to the route with the large prefix match.